How to build your own ASP-based system?!: Meta programming

 In what follows, we showcase the computation of solutions to guess-and-check programs by means of meta programming with \clingo.
-To this end, let us start with an outline of a meta encoding implementing saturation and tie it up to guess-and-check programming afterwards.
-More precisely, we build on an encoding of saturation put forward in~\parencite{gekasc11b} and present in Listing~\ref{prg:meta:D} a revised version based on the \aspif\ format.\footnote{The original meta encoding in~\parencite{gekasc11b} relies on the \smodels\ format used for reification in \clingo\ version~4 (cf.\ Footnote~\ref{fn:reification:clingo:four}).} \lstinputlisting[float=htp,caption={A disjunctive meta encoding implementing saturation (\texttt{metaD.lp})},label={prg:meta:D},language=clingo,basicstyle= \ttfamily]{examples/meta/gc/metaD.lp} A detailed account of the saturation technique goes beyond the scope of this paper and can be found in~\parencite{eitgot95a,eitpol06a}.
+To this end, let us start with a sketch of the meta encoding implementing saturation and tie it up to guess-and-check programming afterwards.
+We build on an encoding of saturation put forward by \citeANP{gekasc11b}~\citeNN{gekasc11b} and present in Listing~\ref{prg:meta:D} in \ref{sec:meta:D} a revised version based on the \aspif\ format.\footnote{The original meta encoding~\cite{gekasc11b} relies on the \smodels\ format used for reification in \clingo~4 (cf.\ Footnote~\ref{fn:reification:clingo:four}).} A detailed account of the saturation technique goes beyond the scope of this tutorial (see the papers by \citeANP{eitgot95a}~\citeNN{eitgot95a} and \citeANP{eitpol06a}~\citeNN{eitpol06a} for details).
 From the perspective of plain ASP, a saturation-based meta encoding acts as an ordinary one just that it yields the set of all atoms whenever a program is unsatisfiable.
 That is, it generates one stable model for each original stable model, whenever the program is satisfiable, and otherwise, it yields a unique stable model containing the set of all atoms of the program.
-Also, unlike Listing~\ref{prg:meta}, the encoding in Listing~\ref{prg:meta:D} takes a reified normal logic program as input and results in a disjunctive logic program after grounding. \lstinputlisting[float=ht,caption={Auxiliary \texttt{\#show} statements for Listing~\ref{prg:meta:D} (\texttt{show.lp})},label={prg:meta:show},language=clingo,basicstyle= \ttfamily,]{examples/meta/gc/show.lp}
+Also, unlike Listing~\ref{prg:meta}, the encoding in Listing~\ref{prg:meta:D} takes a reified normal logic program as input and results in a disjunctive logic program after grounding.